Ajn0r/cat-mouse-game/README.md

 ![start-of-game](documentation/start.png)

 - The player will need to input ‘y’ for yes or ‘n’ for no, otherwise, an error message will appear, and they cannot continue until a valid input has been made.
-- The input is checked with a function called checked_input, which also is used to validate the input for if the player would like to play again and when the player chooses the difficulty
+- The input is checked with a function called checked_input, which also is used to validate the input if the player would like to play again and when the player chooses the difficulty

 ![invalid-start-input](documentation/ready-wrong-input.png)